hiesabx/reservoirflow/README.md

   </em>
 </p>

 *ReservoirFlow* brings reservoir simulation and engineering to the Python ecosystem to empower automation in intelligent fields where engineers and specialists can deploy their models in containers that will be ready to make real-time optimization for any well in the field.
 In contrast to commercial black-box software where reservoir simulation studies are relatively isolated, important actions can be immediately predicted and made available for the field hardware to execute.
 A special attention well be given to provide solutions for environmentally friendly projects with a clear objective to reduce emissions.
 We are committed to extend our tools to cover the topic of Carbon Capture and Storage (CCS) especially $CO_2$ Underground Storage.
 In addition, we are looking forward to covering a wider range of topics from Reservoir Engineering including: Pressure Transient Analysis (PTA) and Rate Transient Analysis (RTA), Enhanced Oil Recovery (EOR), Improved Oil Recovery (IOR), Pressure-Volume-Temperature (PVT), Equation-of-State (EOS), etc.

-*ReservoirFlow* aims to achieving a high quality open research and science for reservoir simulation and engineering; solutions that combine the strength of scientific computing with the power of deep learning for different applications such as: reverse computing, interpolation or extrapolation, etc. Below are few examples of the problems that will be tackled in the future:
+*ReservoirFlow* aims to achieving a high quality open research for reservoir simulation and engineering to provide solutions that combine the strength of scientific computing with the power of deep learning for different applications such as: reverse computing, interpolation or extrapolation, etc. Below are few examples of the problems that will be tackled in the future:

 - Real-time reservoir management and production optimization using Cloud Computing and IoT.
 - Reinforcement learning to achieve better production strategies for specific goals (e.g. maximize recovery, accelerate production).